This post is for those who have an objection to online dating, or for those how have thought about it but are unwilling to take the plunge.

 I learned the other day that someone close to me met her soon to be fiancé online.
 But!
 She’s too embarrassed to tell anyone that’s how they met.
 What?!

-If you landed your dream job or won an accolade, would you be too embarrassed to tell people about it?
+If you landed your dream job or won an accolade for a great accomplishment, would you be too embarrassed to tell people about it?
 Probably not.

 One objection I’ve come up with is that the ‘how we met story’ is less than romantic.
 Something else I wholeheartedly disagree with.
 We are too influenced by the serendipitous notions brought on by romantic comedies and epic love dramas.
 Think of the time wasted holding out for a fairy tale.